defenseunicorns/uds-cli/docs/reference/CLI/commands/uds_remove.md

 ---
-title: uds create
+title: uds remove
-description: UDS CLI command reference for <code>uds create</code>.
+description: UDS CLI command reference for <code>uds remove</code>.
-type: docs
 ---
-## uds create
+## uds remove

-Create a bundle from a given directory or the current directory
+Remove a bundle that has been deployed already

 ```
-uds create [DIRECTORY] [flags]
+uds remove [BUNDLE_TARBALL|OCI_REF] [flags]
 ```

 ### Options

 ```
-  -c, --confirm                       Confirm bundle creation without prompting
+  -c, --confirm                REQUIRED.
+Confirm the removal action to prevent accidental deletions
-  -h, --help                          help for create
+  -h, --help                   help for remove
-  -n, --name string                   Specify the name of the bundle
-  -o, --output string                 Specify the output (an oci:// URL) for the created bundle
-  -k, --signing-key string            Path to private key file for signing bundles
-  -p, --signing-key-password string   Password to the private key file used for signing bundles
-  -v, --version string                Specify the version of the bundle
+  -p, --packages stringArray   Specify which zarf packages you would like to remove from the bundle.
+By default all zarf packages in the bundle are removed.
 ```

 ### Options inherited from parent commands